oscarotero/design-tips/posts/006-icon-color.md

   - color
 ---

-If you have icons following by texts, don't use the same color for both elements, because visually it's more difficult to distinguish.
+If you have icons and texts, don't use the same color for both elements, because visually it's more difficult to distinguish.

 <!-- more -->